mnoorenberghe/webtrees-facebook/README.md

 2. In the 'administration' section of your webtrees site, visit the 'Modules' page and check the box to enable the 'Facebook' module and then click 'Save'.
-3. If you don't already have a Facebook application setup for the site, visit https://developers.facebook.com/apps and set one up by clicking 'Create New App' and specifying an App Name.
-Once the App is created, indicate that you want to integrate with Facebook as a 'Website with Facebook Login' and provide the URL to your webtrees site.
+3. If you don't already have a Facebook application setup for the site, visit https://developers.facebook.com/apps/ and set one up by clicking 'Create a New App' from the Apps menu and specifying a 'Display Name' and 'Category'.
+Once the App is created, click the 'Settings' menu and put your domain name (e.g. example.com) in the 'App Domains' field.
+   Click 'Add platform', choose 'Website' and enter your 'Site URL' (e.g. http://example.com) and 'Save Changes'.
 4. Specify the Facebook API App ID and Secret at ```{WEBTREES_ROOT}/module.php?mod=facebook&mod_action=admin``` which is accessible as a 'Facebook' link from the bottom of the administration menu.